Strategies of Manipulation: Preventing Misuse in Military Capacity Building

 I develop theory and evidence for two sets of arguments.

 First, I argue that carrots and sticks -- the strategy that states are traditionally thought to use to shape behavior -- is less of a panacea than believed because typical features of international and domestic politics generate moral hazard that can make carrots and sticks prohibitively expensive or impossible for delegating states to implement.
-This moral hazard arises not only when hidden action makes it hard to recognize partner behavior (this is the traditionally story) but also in two, previously overlooked situations that prevent delegating states from sanctioning misuse by their partners.
+This moral hazard arises not only when hidden action makes it hard to recognize partner behavior (this is the traditional story) but also in two, previously overlooked situations that prevent delegating states from sanctioning misuse by their partners.
 The first arises when domestic or bureaucratic actors with a vested interest in the status-quo relationship with the partner erect political roadblocks to sanctioning misuse.
 For example, because arms transfers generally create jobs, generate income for domestic defense industries and improve bilateral cooperation, politicians and diplomats may take steps to prevent the delegating state from punishing the partner even when misuse is unambiguous.
 The second constraint on punishment arises when a partner government is so vulnerable to internal or external threats that sanctioning misuse threatens to hasten its downfall and empower an unfriendly actor in its place.

 Second, I argue that delegating states frequently turn to three alternative strategies of manipulation to prevent their partners from redirecting transferred military capability against other adversaries: (1) withholding capabilities that could be efficiently misused (I call this tailoring); (2) transferring arms to the partner's adversaries in order to maintain an equilibrium balance of power between the partner and its adversaries (I call this counterbalancing); and (3) mitigating political conflict between the partner and its adversaries.
 These strategies prevent misuse by preemptively manipulating the threats and opportunities that partners face and, thereby, undermining the inherent reasons the partner has to redirect transferred military capability against other adversaries.